 NWIC Outdoor Classroom

 The Northwest Indian College located at the Lummi Nation in NW Washington sought to improve their Early Childhood Learning program outdoor classroom space.
 The existing space needed safe surfaces, more play value, and features that would provide a forum for cultural education.
 Desired program elements were age separated tricycle pathways, climbing features, gentle grade changes for early walker development, water play, sand play, and a story house for sharing cultural education.
-All of the play elements needed to be made form natural elements, or re-purposed existing play elements.
-Locations for local carving art was also important.
+All of the play elements needed to be made from natural elements, or re-purposed existing play elements.
+Integration of local carving art, made especially for the school, was also important.
+Early Childhood Development students at the college were also going to be using the space as a part of their curriculum.

 This project was completed while working with The Philbin Group Landscape Architecture.